corei8/ordotools/concurroccur.md

 ## When...

-1. d1
+0. d1
-2. d2
+1. d2
-3. commonoctave
+2. commonoctave
-4. dm
+3. dm
-5. d
+4. d
-6. sd
+5. sd
-7. dinfracommonoctave
+6. day w/i common octave
-8. vigil
+7. vigil
-9. simpleoctave
+8. Simple octave
-10. s
+9. s

 ## Falls on a...

-1. dom1
+0. Dominica of the 1st class
-2. dom2
+1. Dominica of the 2nd class
-3. domminor or vigil epiph
+2. Dominica minor or the Vigil of the Epiphany
-4. priv feria or vigil 1 or dinfraOct1
+3. Privileged Feria or vigil of the 1st class or day within an octave of the 1st class
-5. d1
+4. d1
-6. d2
+5. d2
-7. diesOct2
+6. Octave of the 2nd order
-8. diesOctcomm or 3
+7. Common Octave or Octave of the 3rd order
-9. dm
+8. dm
-10. d
+9. d
-11. sd
+10. sd
-12. dinfraOct2
+11. Days within an Octave of the 2nd order
-13. dinfraOct3
+12. Days within an Octave of the 3rd order
-14. dinfraOctcomm
+13. Days withing a Common Octave
-15. feriamajornonpriv
+14. Greater non-Privileged Feria
-16. diessimpleOct
+15. Simple Octave
-17. ourlady's saturday
+16. Our Lady's Saturday

 # Concurrance